SaltyAom/nhopener-old/README.md

 Preview any doujinshi including title, description, tags and image's cover with link!

 ### Safe for Work Mode (SFW Mode)
-With a safe settings, you can use Hentai Opener on a public zone, Opener will blur any R18 doujinshi and make you safe which can be set at settings.
+With a safe settings, you can use NHentai Opener on a public zone, Opener will blur any R18 doujinshi and make you safe which can be set at settings.

 ## Private
 We concern about your privacy very much that we never stored any data to server, but instead store at client-side (Indexed Database) for the fastest and safest performance instead.